aperloff/Analysis/BINNING_OPTIMIZATION_README.md

 # Binning Optimization

+## Where to start?
 Fix the Njet-btag binning to what it is by default and play with just sliding the MHT bins first.
 Recall the default binning is [CMS-SUS-16-033](http://cms-results.web.cern.ch/cms-results/public-results/publications/SUS-16-033/CMS-SUS-16-033_Figure_002.png).

-Rishi would start by just plotting the MHT for the background in the MHT bins above but scale to 140 fb<sup>-1</sup> and see how tight the tightest MHT bin is.
+Rishi would start by just plotting the MHT for the background in the MHT bins above, but scale to 140 fb<sup>-1</sup> and see how tight the tightest MHT bin is.
 Then check the same histograms for the control regions like 1-lepton.

 Start by using only T1tttt